 - (a) In General.
-To obtain review of the special master's decision, a party must file a motion for review with the clerk within 30 days after the date the decision is filed. - (b) Time Extensions.
+To obtain review of the special master's decision, a party must file a motion for review with the clerk within 30 days after the date the decision is filed.
+The filing of a motion for reconsideration will not toll this 30-day period.
+See Vaccine Rule 10(e)(3)(B). - (b) Time Extensions.
 No extensions of time will be permitted under this rule and the failure of a party to file a motion for review in a timely manner will constitute a waiver of the right to obtain review.